jacobian/djangobook.com/chapter01.rst

 For help with any aspect of Django -- from installation, to application design, to database design, to deployment -- feel free to ask questions online.

 * The django-users mailing list is where thousands of Django users hang out to ask and answer questions.
 Sign up for free at http://www.djangoproject.com/r/django-users.

 * The Django IRC channel is where Django users hang out to chat and help each other in real time.
 Join the fun by logging on to #django on the Freenode IRC network.

 What's Next
 -----------

-In the `next chapter`_, we'll get started with Django, covering installation and initial setup.
+In :doc:`chapter02`, we'll get started with Django, covering installation and initial setup.

-.. _next chapter: ../chapter02/